o-ran-sc/nonrtric/test/auto-test/README.md

 There are two types of scripts, filenames in the format FTCXXX.sh test one or more components of the Non-RT RIC.
 Filenames in the format SuiteZZZZ.sh tests a number of FTCXXX.sh script as one suite.
 (XXX is an integer selected from the categories described further below).
 FTC is short for Function Test Case.
 In addition, there are also other test scripts with other naming format used for demo setup etc (e.g PM_DEMO.sh).

 The requirements, in terms of the execution enviroment, to run a script or a suite is to have docker, docker-compose and python3 installed (the scripts warns if not installed).
+As an option, the scripts can also be executed in a Minikube installation.
+However, this feature is still experimental.
+The additional requirement is to have a clean minikube installation, perferably with the kube dashboard installed in the minikube.
-The scripts have been tested to work on both MacOS and Ubuntu.
-They should work also in git bash on windows but not yet verified.
+The scripts have been tested to work on both MacOS and Ubuntu using docker.
+They should work also in git-bash on windows (for docker) but not yet verified.
+Running using minikube has only been verified on Ubuntu.

 ## Configuration
 The test scripts uses configuration from a single file, found in `../common/test_env.sh`, which contains all needed configuration in terms of image names, image tags, ports, file paths, passwords etc. This file can be modified if needed.
 See the README.md in  `../common/` for all details of the config file.